-Editor’s note: this is the 15th in a series of articles covering the region’s dramatically changing coastline.
+Editor’s note: This is the 15th in a series of articles covering the region’s dramatically changing coastline.
+Click here to see all of the articles.

 Visitors to the southeast of Martha’s Vineyard will find Chappaquiddick, a scenic swath of land that’s home to hundreds of acres of wildlife preserve, a few homes and a spectacular public garden.
 Chappaquiddick is also well known for sometimes being a peninsula, sometimes an island.
 Currently, “Chappy” is connected to the rest of the Vineyard by Norton Point Beach, which stretches from Katama Beach to Wasque Point.